mulesoft-labs/raml-for-jax-rs/jaxb.md

 XML examples generation is based on the previously generated XML schema and is designed to be the minimal valid XML inferred from the schema.
 Having said that, if you needed a real life example you should use it as a draft and enrich it with real world values.

-JSON Schema and Example, JSON schema and example are currently generated from XML example
+*JSON Schema* and *Example* are currently generated from XML example